ppkantorski/Ultrahand-Overlay/README.md

 For additional assistance with custom packages, feel free to checkout the [Ultrahand Overlay Wiki](https://github.com/ppkantorski/Ultrahand-Overlay/wiki).

 ### Nintendo Switch Compatibility
-To run Ultrahand Overlay on the Nintendo Switch, you need to have the necessary [homebrew environment](https://github.com/Atmosphere-NX/Atmosphere) set up on your console.
+To run Ultrahand Overlay on the Nintendo Switch, you need to have the necessary [homebrew environment](https://github.com/Atmosphere-NX/Atmosphere) set up on your console running HOS 16.0.0+.
 Once you have the homebrew environment set up, you can transfer the compiled .ovl to your Switch and launch it using your Tesla Overlay hotkeys.

 Please note that running homebrew software on your Nintendo Switch may void your warranty and can carry certain risks.
 Ensure that you understand the implications and follow the appropriate guidelines and precautions when using homebrew software.